atata-framework/atata-webdriversetup/README.md

 **Note:**
 If the version of browser cannot be detected automatically, latest driver version is used.
-Version auto-detection is currently supported only for Chrome and Edge browsers.
+Version auto-detection is currently supported for Chrome, Firefox and Edge browsers.

 ### Set Up Latest Version